REVERB-FL: Server-Side Adversarial and Reserve-Enhanced Federated Learning for Robust Audio Classification: Performance Evaluation

 \subsection{i.i.d. results}

-\textit{Baseline comparison.} We compare REVERB-FL with baseline FedAvg \cite{fedAvg_baseline}, which performs standard weighted aggregation without reserve-set retraining.
-Additionally, we compare against three state-of-the-art FL defense methods: (1) \textbf{USD-FL} \cite{evasion_attacks_fl}, which detects adversarial clients by analyzing logit distributions and computing pairwise 1-Wasserstein distances between client updates, using an adaptive threshold function without requiring knowledge of the number of adversaries.
+\textit{Baseline comparison.} We compare REVERB-FL with baseline FedAvg \cite{fedAvg_baseline}, which performs standard weighted aggregation without reserve-set retraining, serving as the primary undefended reference.
+Additionally, we compare against three state-of-the-art FL defense methods selected to represent the major categories of existing defenses: (1) \textbf{USD-FL} \cite{evasion_attacks_fl}, which detects adversarial clients by analyzing logit distributions and computing pairwise 1-Wasserstein distances between client updates, using an adaptive threshold function without requiring knowledge of the number of adversaries.
+USD-FL is directly relevant as it was designed for signal classification in FL settings and represents the strongest existing client-detection defense for this domain.
 (2) \textbf{Deep SVDD} \cite{deep_svdd_cite}, which trains a deep one-class classifier using Deep Support Vector Data Description on benign model parameters from a root dataset, learning to detect anomalies by mapping parameters into a hypersphere of minimum volume while employing noise injection to prevent hypersphere collapse.
+Deep SVDD represents the class of anomaly-detection-based defenses \cite{krum, bulyan} that operate on model parameters rather than data, providing a strong representative of parameter-space filtering approaches.
 (3) \textbf{UDFed} \cite{udfed_cite}, which combines three defense strategies: anonymous obfuscation with differential privacy, joint similarity-based collusion detection using Kernel Density Estimation (T-KDE), and iterative low-rank approximation-based anomaly detection to amplify differences between benign and malicious gradients.
+UDFed represents a recent comprehensive multi-strategy defense combining differential privacy, collusion detection, and low-rank approximation \cite{udfed_cite}, reflecting the current state of the art in general FL defense.
+All baselines were configured using hyperparameters reported in their respective papers and evaluated under the same FL protocol, ensuring a fair comparison.
+Note that none of the baselines are specifically designed for the audio domain, which is intentional because it allows us to compare against the strongest general FL defenses to demonstrate that robust domain-agnostic approaches are insufficient and that domain-aware server-side retraining provides additional gains.
+Moreover, to the best of our knowledge, audio-specific defenses for FL have not been previously investigated.